SteveRMann/dlay/README.md

 I could replace delay() altogether and hide the mess of millis.
 (It makes the code more readable).

 dlay() is a stripped-down fork of timeObj.
 If you need accuracy in micros, then use timeObj.h

+*   Useage:
+   Initiate the object:
+     dlay obj(int:time,bool:start)
+     Where:
+       time is the optional delay time in ms (default 10ms), and start is an optional boolean (default true) to begin timing immediately, or false, which means you have to manually start the timer: obj.start.

+   Async, free-run:
+     if(obj.ding()){
+       //handle the ding
+       obj.start();
+     }

+   One-shot:
+     if(obj.ding()){
+       //handle the ding
+     }

+     obj.start and obj.stop may be called from anywhere in loop().